One Day After Skipping Memorial Service, Trump Plans To Have Lunch With Vladimir Putin

 — Katy Alexander (@AlexanderKaty) November 7, 2018

-For the past month, it wasn’t clear whether the two leaders will be meeting in Paris or not, and per a report by the Washington Examiner, journalists and Russian experts were confused because of the series of on-again, off-again reports about the upcoming meeting.
+For the past month, it wasn’t clear whether the two leaders would be meeting in Paris or not, and per a report by the Washington Examiner, journalists and Russian experts were confused because of the series of on-again, off-again reports about the upcoming meeting.

-According to Nina Khrushcheva — an international affairs expert and granddaughter of Soviet leader Nikita Khrushchev — “Russians do want to meet, but Trump — the president of chaos — wants to keep things interesting, for us to keep guessing, as he always does.”
+“Russians do want to meet, but Trump — the president of chaos — wants to keep things interesting, for us to keep guessing, as he always does,” according to Nina Khrushcheva, an international affairs expert and granddaughter of Soviet leader Nikita Khrushchev.

 She further added that “it is Trump, the showman, who has Putin, the spy man, where he wants him, not the other way around.”